RikaIljina/PortfolioProject2/README.md

 Each of those colors has a much lighter equivalent that I use for the text:

-- Thistle - for text on Violet
+- Magnolia - for text on Violet
-- Nyanza - for text on Dark moss green
+- Ivory - for text on Dark moss green
-- French gray - for text on Delft blue
+- Ghost white - for text on Delft blue

 These color combinations have been checked with the [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker) to make sure the contrast ratio is sufficient.